vzhou842/victorzhou.com/content/posts/2019-05-22-intro-to-cnns-1.md

 3. Summing up all the element-wise products.
 This sum is the output value for the **destination pixel** in the output image.
 4. Repeating for all locations.

 > Side Note: We (along with many CNN implementations) are technically actually using [cross-correlation](https://en.wikipedia.org/wiki/Cross-correlation) instead of convolution here, but they do almost the same thing.
-I won't go into the difference in this post, but feel free to look this up if you're curious.
+I won't go into the difference in this post because it's not that important, but feel free to look this up if you're curious.

 That 4-step description was a little abstract, so let's do an example.
 Consider this tiny 4x4 grayscale image and this 3x3 filter: